Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Related Work

 \textbf{Latent Path Learning and Attention Mechanisms.} While discrete transformers \citep{zhou2021informerefficienttransformerlong, wu2022autoformerdecompositiontransformersautocorrelation} address long-term dependencies on fixed grids, continuous attention mechanisms—such as ContiFormer \citep{chen2023contiformer}, Attentive NCDEs \citep{jhin2024attentive}, and MA-NODE \citep{havaei2025continuous} adapt this to irregular data.
 However, these methods primarily use attention to capture historical correlations or fuse multi-scale dynamics, often increasing computational cost.
 Similarly, generative frameworks like EXIT-NCDE \citep{jhin2022exit}, Neural Lad \citep{li2023neural}, and stability-focused like DeNOTS \citep{kuleshov2024denots} prioritize expressivity or extrapolation, frequently at the expense of higher NFEs.
 In contrast, we employ attention not for temporal dependency modeling, but as a reconstruction mechanism.
 Inspired by Q-Former \citep{li2023blip}, our Multi-View architecture uses learnable queries to recover high-frequency information from explicitly smoothed control paths.
 While Log-Neural CDEs \citep{walker2024log} address efficiency via algebraic summarization, our work establishes a parallel geometric alternative, demonstrating that path smoothing combined with attentive recovery offers a robust solution to the solver bottleneck.

 \textbf{Summary and Baselines.} To rigorously evaluate our contribution, we select next baselines: GRU-D~\citep{che2018recurrent}, ODE-RNN~\citep{rubanova2019latent} , Linear and Cubic Neural CDEs~\citep{kidger2020neural}.
-Additionally, we include Log-NCDE~\citep{walker2024log} as a primary benchmark for computational efficiency.
+Additionally, we include Log-NCDE \citep{walker2024log} and the recent linear-time state-space model Mamba \citep{gu2024mamba} as primary benchmarks for computational efficiency.
 The critical research gap we address is the high sensitivity of adaptive solvers to input noise, which remains a bottleneck for standard Neural CDEs and is only indirectly addressed by algebraic signature-based methods.
-Our novelty lies in a decoupling integration cost from signal noise via smoothing, while recovering lost details through a multi-view attentive mechanism.
+Our novelty lies in a decoupling of the integration cost from signal noise via smoothing, while recovering lost details through a multi-view attentive mechanism.